romainpboisseau/romainpboisseau.github.io/research.md

   <div class="project-text" style="flex:2 1 400px;padding:1rem;text-align: justify;">
     <h2>Learning in slime molds</h2>
     <p>Learning is typically associated with animals that have nervous systems, but non-neural organisms may also possess this ability.
-We showed that the slime mold <i>Physarum polycephalum</i> can exhibit habituation—a simple form of learning—by learning to ignore repeated chemical stimuli and responding again after a delay.
+We showed that the slime mold <i>Physarum polycephalum</i> can exhibit habituation — a simple form of learning—by learning to ignore repeated chemical stimuli and responding again after a delay.
 This study (published in 2016) appeared in
 <a href="https://doi.org/10.1098/rspb.2016.0446" target="_blank" style="color:#f2a775; text-decoration: none;">Proceedings of the Royal Society B</a>
 and was then featured in many different news outlets, including
 <a href="https://www.latimes.com/science/sciencenow/la-sci-sn-slime-mold-brain-learning-20160426-story.html" target="_blank" style="color:#f2a775; text-decoration: none;">Los Angeles Times</a>,